divzueri/Data-Science-Projects/HRAnalytics/README.md

 3. Support Vector Machine (Linear and RBF Kernels)
 4. Gradient Boost Classifier (XGBoost).

 Due to the imbalanced nature of the target feature (only ~25% positive case), each model was tested both with **a) different class weights** parameters, and **b)** **oversampling** of the minority class using the imbalanced-learn library.
-As the goal was to reduce Type II errors, each model was also tuned for precision using Grid Search CV.
+As the goal was to reduce Type I errors, each model was also tuned for precision using Grid Search CV.

 ## Model Metrics: